An Accountants Guide to Networking

 We think accountants get a pretty bad rap for being introverted, dull and more at home with numbers than interesting conversation.
 At Cardens we’re completely different to the old fashioned accountants who earned us this negative reputation.
 And what’s more, we think we’re pretty good networkers to boot!
-To prove it we are offering our top 5 tips for successful networking;
+To prove it we put together this guide to networking to offer our top tips:

 Rule number 1 – Be interested in who you’re talking to

 There’s nothing worse than having a conversation with someone and feeling like they’re so self-involved that they may not even notice if you left.
 When networking it’s best to steer clear of great long Macbeth-style-soliloquys and instead get to know the person you’re speaking to.
 You’re much more likely to remember them and vice versa you if you chat about something other than the weather – maybe you like the same Thai restaurant or your children play at the same Gymboree?
 You want to be remembered, so make the conversation memorable.